imanolperez/optimal-execution-signatures/README.md

 Working demos are located in the form of Jupyter notebooks in the directory ```/notebooks```.
 The directory ```/src``` contains the source code for the project.

+## Related repositories

+This project has lead to other spin-off projects.
+For instance, [this repository](https://github.com/imanolperez/optimal-double-execution) contains the code for a certain double-execution problem that was solved using the methods proposed in this repository/paper.